thihachm/Email-Assistenzsystem/README.md

 ## Motivation
 Creating a personal information management system for the email software Thunderbird.
 In the first step it should support the user in recognizing events within the email.
-## Data
-To support event recognition, the first step is to search texts for common and frequent temporal patterns in sentences in order to create regular expressions from them in the next step.
-The following german and english datasets are being used:
-### 1. CODE ALLTAG 2.0
-This [dataset](https://github.com/codealltag) is a fully pseudonymized collection of emails in german language.
-### 2. Enron Email Dataset
-This [dataset](https://www.cs.cmu.edu/~enron/) contains data from about 150 users, mostly senior management of "Enron", organized into folders.
-The corpus contains a total of about 0.5M messages.

-## Helper (python modules)

-- generation - scrapes various sources to generate text for pattern search
-- preprocessing - sanitises text
-- extraction -  extracts pattern from text (NYI)

 ## Thunderbird Extension
 ### 1. Build